 Like most people, I am sure you have had an idea come seemingly out of “the blue.”
 An idea that seemed like a stroke of genius or a moment of great inspiration.
 Creative geniuses like Mozart, Einstein and Nikola Tesla all reported receiving inspiration from a realm outside of “ordinary” reality.
 Tesla often received visions of complete inventions in his mind and would then build what he had envisioned, never doubting that the inventions would work when tested.

 While some people are skeptical of intuitive intelligence, I would say that it is our birthright.
 It comes from the core of our being and is our connection to a larger wisdom and the well of the divine source.
-In a from The Human Company, the author defines intuitive intelligence as “beyond the boundaries of science and analytics,” and explains that, “it bridges the realms of reality, imagination, reason and instinct, and the material and spiritual dimensions of human existence.”
+In a blog from The Human Company, the author defines intuitive intelligence as “beyond the boundaries of science and analytics,” and explains that, “it bridges the realms of reality, imagination, reason and instinct, and the material and spiritual dimensions of human existence.”

 Spiritually, intuitive intelligence has been attributed to coming from a “higher self” or the soul.
 Some people believe that our higher self makes up just a small part of our actual identity, which is truly unlimited in its intelligence and is always connected with divine source.
 Psychologically, Carl Jung believed that this greater intelligence came from the collective unconscious.